mujasoft/swift_pkg_consultant/README.md

 → Generates brew install-friendly formulas for your Python or CLI tools with minimal config — designed to help you ship CLI tools like a pro.

 ---

+## Caveats
+- Responses may vary across runs due to LLM non-determinism.
+- Tested only with llama3 on a MacBook Pro (M1, 16GB RAM).
+- Other models and environments have not been tested and may produce inconsistent results.

 ## To-do
 - Add a `rewrite` option